claytonfuselier/no-as-a-service/README.md

 ```
 Then access the API at: `http://localhost:8080/no`.

-You can also run locally using:
+You can also run it locally using:
 ```
 git clone https://github.com/claytonfuselier/no-as-a-service.git
 cd no-as-a-service